Murnsurah/Monsurat-Afolabi.github.io/README.md

 ---

-### Certifications
-- Microsoft Certified Azure Data Scientist
-- Google Certified Data Analyst
-- [Any other relevant certifications or courses]

 ---

 ### Contact
-Feel free to connect with me on [LinkedIn] or reach out via email at [your-email@example.com].
+Feel free to connect with me on www.linkedin.com/in/monsurat-afolabi-846a08107 or reach out via email at Afolabimonsurat12@gmail.com.

 ---